Back to Blog

 Common Mistakes

-Assuming all plastic is food-safe Standard industrial plastics are not FDA compliant.
-You must specify FDA grades.
+Many compliance failures stem from incorrect assumptions.
+Assuming all plastic is food-safe is perhaps the most common error—standard industrial plastics are not FDA compliant, and you must specify FDA grades explicitly.

-Ignoring the application A material compliant for water may not be compliant for fatty foods or hot applications.
+Ignoring the application leads to problems when a material that’s compliant for water turns out to be non-compliant for fatty foods or elevated temperatures.
+Each application requires its own verification.

-Overlooking cleaning chemicals Materials must resist not only food but also cleaning and sanitizing chemicals used in operation.
+Overlooking cleaning chemicals creates hidden failures.
+Materials must resist not only the food products they contact but also the cleaning and sanitizing chemicals used in daily operations.
+A material that handles food well but degrades under caustic cleaning solutions will fail in service.

 Working With NextGen Components

 We stock FDA-compliant grades of common food processing plastics and can source specialty materials for specific requirements.
-Every food-grade material we supply includes:
+Every food-grade material we supply includes material identification and lot traceability, FDA compliance documentation, Certificates of Compliance, and NSF listing verification where applicable.

 Need food-grade materials or help navigating compliance requirements?
 Contact our team with your application details.